 When you apply for credit, lenders will usually run a credit check on your file.
-Making multiple applications for finance, loans, or credit and being declined can have a negative impact on your credit score.
+If you’re worried about your chances of approval you may be looking for car finance with no credit check but the good news is our application form does not affect your credit score!
+Making multiple applications for finance, loans, or credit and being declined car finance can have a negative impact on your credit score.
 Many lenders use a hard search credit check which is recorded on your credit file and can harm your score.
 When you apply with us, we only provide a footprint-free ‘soft search’ which allows us to take a quick look at your credit file without it being recorded on your file.
 We can then compare lenders for you with no impact on your score.

 Apply for car finance with no impact to your credit score